 Linfield (8-11, 3-8 NWC) sputtered at the net for much of the night, finishing with a positive hitting percentage in just one set and failing to capitalize on a shaky offensive night by the current NWC frontrunners.

-Victoria Thompson (Soph., Newberg, Ore.) topped the Linfield stat sheet with eight kills while adding three solo blocks and a pair of block assists.
-Kailana Ritte-Camara (Soph., Molokai, Hawaii), Shayli Coppock (Jr., Temecula, Calif.) and Leimomi Hookano (Soph., Kaneohe, Hawaii) all contributed seven kills for the ‘Cats.
+Victoria Thompson (Jr., Newberg, Ore.) topped the Linfield stat sheet with eight kills while adding three solo blocks and a pair of block assists.
+Kailana Ritte-Camara (Jr., Molokai, Hawaii), Shayli Coppock (Sr., Temecula, Calif) and Leimomi Hookano all contributed seven kills for the ‘Cats.

 PLU awoke in the second set, scoring five straight points for an 8-5 advantage and never trailed after that.
 Ritte-Camara was held without a point and the Lutes forced the Wildcats into nine attack errors and a subterranean -.024 hitting percentage.
 Thompson registered three kills and a solo block to keep Linfield in contention.